freshbudget/freshbudget/scratch.md

 Why can't i just store the amount in laravel stats again?
 Maybe I will need to anyways, because I need to be able to plot estimated montly income over time anyways?

 - How to handle incomes that are assigned to a user that are attached to a budget, if the user leaves the budget?

+- When a user creates a one time budget, don't show it in the incomes list.
+Also show a form to say where the income went, i.e. to which account.
+My thought is maybe like a cash birthday present from grandma, I don't need care about tracking that income, but I need somewhere to log the income.